 How Property Division Works in Divorce

 When you have built a life and marriage together, there is an accumulation of property that will need to be divided up with the dissolution of the relationship.
-In the state of Florida, all assets and liabilities are distributed between the parties based on “equitable distribution”.
+In Florida, divorce law states that all assets and liabilities are distributed between the parties based on “equitable distribution”.
 This means that marital property is divided equitably or fairly, not necessarily equally.

-Generally includes assets obtained before marriage such as an inheritance, gifts from people other than your spouse, and any property/debt.
+Nonmarital property is assets obtained before marriage such as an inheritance, gifts from people other than your spouse, and any property/debt.
 Assets and property acquired before a marriage is not usually contested in a divorce.
 When it is, the party claiming non-marital property must provide proof that all assets are non-marital

-Generally includes assets or liabilities obtained during marriage such as cars, houses, retirement benefits (pensions and 401k plans), business interests, stocks, bonds, bank accounts, personal property, mortgage debts, student loans, credit cards and the enhanced value of a nonmarital asset.
+Marital property is assets or liabilities obtained during the marriage such as cars, houses, retirement benefits (pensions and 401k plans), business interests, stocks, bonds, bank accounts, personal property, mortgage debts, student loans, credit cards, and the enhanced value of a nonmarital asset.

-The Factors in Florida Statute Section 61.075 will be considered by the court if parties cannot agree on division.
-Collaborative divorce can be a helpful tool for dividing property with equitable distribution and sense of fairness to all sides involved.
-Chris LaFrance is a certified Collaborative Divorce Lawyer.
-Call for free consultation. #TampaDivorceLawyer #SeekFairness
+The Factors in Florida Statute Section 61.075 will be considered by the court if the parties cannot agree on division.
+Collaborative divorce can be a helpful tool for dividing property with equitable distribution and a sense of fairness to all sides involved.